newsiberian/slate-plugins/packages/slate-linkify/README.md

 ## Description

 This plugin inspired by amazing `draft-js-linkify-plugin`.
 It allows user to create links right on typing or pasting without any additional manipulations.
-It has an issues,
+It has issues,
-like: it doesn't know if remote site should use https or not in case of something.
+like: it doesn't know if remote site should use https or not.
+For example in cases
-For example in cases like: `typing...typing... google.com continue typing...`.
+like: `typing...typing... google.com continue typing...`.

 ### Options
 |Name|Type|Description|